 Lego books– Don’t know what to do with all of those Lego pieces after the sets break apart?
 Become a “master builder” with the help of these incredible books.

-My son is obsessed with stop action videos with his Stik Bots so he is going to LOVE this book!
+My son is obsessed with stop-action videos with his Stik Bots so he is going to LOVE this book!
 And this is time using a screen that I 100% do not count as screen time since he is being so darn creative to make his movies.

-Dramatic Play Toys to Foster Creativity:
+Holiday Gift Ideas: Dramatic Play Toys to Inspire Creativity

 Playhouse– Hands down, this was one of my kids’ most favorite outside toys to play with.
 At one point it was a store, a post office, and a castle.
 I served them their lunches in this house, attended cupcake parties, and crawled in myself once or twice to play Ninja Turtles.